AndersDeath/diary2/000-current.md

 # 07 August - Monday - Yerevan - 312 day of immigration

 Today I had a call with Tracify company.
+It was the final call before rejection of offer.